 Starts Windows using your current video driver and using low-resolution and refresh-rate settings.
 You can use this mode to reset your display settings.

 If the problem doesn't occur when you restart your PC in safe mode, you can be confident that the basic settings, files and drivers in Windows aren't causing the problem.
 Then, use a process of elimination to help you find the cause of the problem.
-Try starting all the applications on your desktop that you commonly use one by one (including the applications in your Start-up folder) to see if a specific application might be causing the problem.
-If so, uninstall the application or contact the software publisher.
+Try starting all the applications on your desktop that you commonly use one by one (including the applications in your Start-up folder) to see whether a specific application might be causing the problem.
+If one of the applications is causing the problem, uninstall it or contact the software publisher.
 If the problem appears while in safe mode, or you still can’t find the problem, you can try refreshing or resetting your PC.
-For more information, see How to restore, refresh or reset your PC.
+For more info, see How to refresh, reset or restore your PC.

 Allows drivers containing improper signatures to be installed.